PacificBiosciences/paraphase/README.md

 - Chen X, Harting J, Farrow E, et al. Comprehensive SMN1 and SMN2 profiling for spinal muscular atrophy analysis using long-read PacBio HiFi sequencing.
 The American Journal of Human Genetics.
 2023. doi:10.1016/j.ajhg.2023.01.001

+Paraphase supports both whole-genome sequencing (WGS) data and targeted sequencing data, including data generated from [PureTarget](https://www.pacb.com/technology/puretarget) panels.
 For whole-genome sequencing (WGS) data, we recommend >20X, ideally 30X, genome coverage.
-Low coverage or short read length could result in less accurate phasing, especially when gene copies are highly similar to each other.
-For hybrid capture-based enrichment data, a higher read depth (>50X) is recommended as the read length is generally shorter than WGS.
+Low coverage or shorter read length could result in less accurate phasing, especially when gene copies are highly similar to each other.
+See our [tutorial](docs/targeted_data.md) for more details on targeted data.

 ## Contact